jacksonherron/StoreHouse/README.md

 # StoreHouse

 An application for homeowners to asses the savings associated for a home battery and solar system.
-Created using Genability Switch.
+Created using Genability's Switch API.

 #### Technologies Used